 The sunday morning Jazz Express

 Look, I get it.
 Jazz isn’t for everyone.
-It can be pretentious, challenging, and just straight up bizarre.
+Some of it can feel pretentious, or challenging, or just straight up bizarre.
 But, hear me out.
-If you’re new to jazz, not sure you like it, or just want to try a fun morning experiment, take this jazz express journey with me.
+If you’re new to jazz, not sure you like it, or just want to try a fun morning experiment, take this jazz journey with me.
 We’re going to walk through five songs that pair beautifully with a cup of coffee on a Sunday morning.
-So fire up the kettle, grind some beans, make yourself a french press and let’s jump on the Sunday Morning Jazz Express:
+So, fire up the kettle, grind some beans, make yourself a hot pot and let’s jump on the Sunday Morning Jazz Express:

 Stop 1: